zeinsh/RussLang/README.md

 Welcome to the RussLang wiki!

 I am collecting in this project scripts I used before while learning Russian Language .
-I wrote some scripts to automate my learning process , and get needed tables ,
+I wrote some scripts to automate my learning process , and to get needed tables ,

 P.S.
 Samples and Explanations will be added after finishing .